miklevin/MikeLev.in/_posts/2022-04-15-get-your-daily-vim-exercise.md

 headline: Develop Habits for Flow and Joy with Vim, Linux, Python, and Git
 description: I'm learning to express myself fluently in English, use Linux, Python, vim, and git, and focus on joy-filled habits.
 I'm also recognizing the importance of maintenance and organization to achieve flow, but understand the difficulty of developing habits in a constantly changing environment.
 I'm exploring the luxuries of static environments, like properties and inheritances, and how they can help with habit formation.
 keywords: English, Linux, Python, vim, git, Habits, Flow, Static Environments, Properties, Estates, Inheritances, Electronic Equipment, Software, Love-worthy, Joy, Maintenance, Organization, Zone, Environment, Changing
-categories: linux, joy, flow, vim, python, git
+categories: flow, git, vim, python, joy, linux
 permalink: /blog/get-your-daily-vim-exercise/
 layout: post
 group: blog